-He said, “All those in a support bubble will be able to act as if they live in the same household, meaning they can spend time together inside each others’ homes and do not need to stay two metres apart.”
+The PM explained at the time, “All those in a support bubble will be able to act as if they live in the same household, meaning they can spend time together inside each others’ homes and do not need to stay two metres apart.”

 This means that if you are a single person you will not have to wear a mask whilst at your support bubble household, can visit them indoors, and can stay overnight too.
-You can also kiss, hug and touch.

 However, Boris Johnson explained that if you are a single adult who can benefit from the new rules, you should now treat the other household as your own, too, and stressed that you cannot connect with multiple households.